-From chicken nuggets to chicken chili, ground chicken (also known as minced chicken or chicken mince) is a tasty source of lean protein that has endless uses.
+From chicken nuggets to chicken chili, ground chicken (also called minced chicken or chicken mince) is a tasty source of lean protein with endless uses.
 This post shows you how to make ground chicken from chicken breast, using either a food processor or a blender.
 (You don’t need a meat grinder for this!)

 Why grind chicken at home?